gSchool/DNA-release-3/05-Surveys/01-halfway-checkin.survey.md

 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question
-How much do you enjoy the structure of the individual releases--content spread over two weeks with a combined self-paced and virtual session construct?
+How much do you enjoy the structure of the individual releases--content spread over two weeks with optional office hours and engagment in Learn platform with learning guides?

 ##### !end-question